Digital Inclusion Strategy

 • Powerpoint slides need space at the bottom for subtitles

-by Kathleen Smart, about 3 years ago
+by Kathleen Smart, over 4 years ago

 I give a lot of talks online these days and I always put my own subtitles on them.